 - If the “memo” object does not contain a key for n, we calculate the fibonacci number for n and save it in the “memo” object as a key-value pair.

 - In both cases, we return memo[n], which is the nth number of the fibonacci sequence.

 Using memoization, we can reduce the number of times we run the recursive fibonacci function.
-In the fibonacci(5) example, we reduce the number of calls by 1 — the second time we see fib(2), we return the cached value from our memo for memo, rather than recalculating it!
+In the fibonacci(5) example, the second and third time we call fib(2), we return the cached value from our memo for memo, rather than recalculating it!